mohanchalla-tech/sept_2024/README.md

 # sept_2024
-this repo is cretaed by omly demo purpose
+this repo is cretaed by only demo purpose